tannergaucher/care-bot/README.md

 # CareBot - LLM Application

-## Create an AI generated self care plan for the day by checking in with CareBot
+## Check in with CareBot and get an LLM generated self care plan for the day

 ## Uses